-The practice game that followed is called Seven Up by the program we use (Do the Math), not to be confused with the game you play by moving around the room and pressing down thumbs.
+Now that students have explored all of the combinations for ten, they are ready to practice!
+This game is called Seven Up, and comes from a program called Do the Math, not to be confused with the game you play by moving around the room and pressing down thumbs.
 All you need to play is an ordinary deck of cards.
 Before beginning, take out the face cards (jacks, queens, and kings).
 Aces will be used as ones.
 To play, lay out seven cards face up.
 I feel a bit like a blackjack dealer when we play!
 The game is played cooperatively, that is, students don’t play against each other and there is no winner.
 Students are looking for pairs of numbers that make ten.
 If they see one, they show me a silent thumb to the chest.
 I call on a student and they say the equation and take the cards.
 The ten is used by itself, but the students must say 10 + 0 = 10.
 Replace the cards that were taken with two more from the deck, always leaving seven cards facing up.
 Continue finding pairs, taking them off, and replacing them.
 If there are no pairs for ten in the seven cards showing, lay down another seven cards on top of the others.
 Now when students take off two cards, the cards underneath will be revealed, so you don’t need to replace them with new cards.
 I hope that makes sense.

 You can actually play this game for the combinations of any number, not just ten, by removing some cards from the deck.
 For example, if you are practicing the combinations for 5, use only the Ace through 5 cards.